1. An Inconvenient Truth - 2006

 Why watch it?

 It reminds us of the urgent need to act.
 Al Gore explains the mechanisms of global warming in a simple, visual way, making this documentary an excellent tool for understanding the basics of this crisis.
-If you want to understand the global climate stakes and the possible consequences of our inaction, this film is a must-see.
+If you want to understand global climate issues and the possible consequences of our inaction, this film is a must-see.

-2. Tomorrow - 2015
+2. Demain - 2015

 Directed by Cyril Dion and Melanie Laurent, Demain explores possible solutions to climate change.
-Unlike many documentaries that focus on coming disasters, this film takes an optimistic, forward-looking view.
+Unlike many documentaries that focus on coming catastrophes, this film takes an optimistic, forward-looking view.
 Dion and Laurent travel to several countries to meet innovative projects that prove it's possible to live differently, while reducing our ecological footprint.
 This documentary highlights concrete and inspiring ecological initiatives, from Denmark toIndia.

 Why watch it?

-3. Before the flood - 2016
+3. Before the Flood - 2016

 Why watch it?